sec-fortress/CRTP-Notes/Domain Privilege Escalation.md

 # **Learning Objective 18**

-Using DA access to dollarcorp.moneycorp.local, escalate privileges to Enterprise Admin or DA to the parent domain, `moneycorp.loca`l using the domain trust key.
+Using DA access to `dollarcorp.moneycorp.local`, escalate privileges to Enterprise Admin or DA to the parent domain, `moneycorp.loca`l using the domain trust key.